-Cash and/or cash equivalents, as well as derivatives, are excluded from the asset allocation above and are not used to attain the environmental or social characteristics promoted by the Fund.
+Cash and/or cash equivalents are excluded from the asset allocation above and are not used to attain the environmental or social characteristics promoted by the Fund.

 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?